Antique China Marks

 shop marks, artisan's marks

-- Company marks,
+- Company and workshop marks,

 introduced after industrialization, in the 19th century